skttl/konstrukt-documentation/api/context-apps.md

 #### **SetAlias(string alias) : KonstruktContextAppConfigBuilder**

-Sets the alias of the contextApp.
+Sets the alias of the context app.

 **Optional:** When adding a new context app, an alias is automatically generated from the supplied name for you, however you can use the `SetAlias` method to override this should you need a specific alias.